ai

 First, let's add Auth0 as the authentication provider to the application.

-Follow the Auth0 Next.js quickstart guide to set up the application.
+Follow the prerequisites in the Auth0 Next.js quickstart guide to set up the application.

 git switch step-3